michaeleii/comm-documentation/docs/pages/project-structure.md

 This will create a file called `app.js` inside the `login-form-tutorial` directory.

-This file will hold all the code for the express app.
+This file will hold all the code for the Express app.

 ## Conclusion

 In this section, we learned how to:

-- [x] create the project directory
+- [x] Create the project directory
-- [x] install the required node modules.
+- [x] Install the required node modules.
-- [x] setup the project directory.
+- [x] Setup the project directory.

-In the next section, we will setup the express server.
+In the next section, we will setup the Express server.